Jays-Home-Assistant-Add-ons/j-addon-influxdb2/README.md

 For a full list of all authors and contributors, check [the contributor's page][contributors].

-## We have got some Home Assistant add-ons for you
+## Want more Add-ons?

-Want some more functionality to your Home Assistant instance?
+Expand your Home Assistant instance with more apps, features, and widgits!

+As I write more Add-on's, you can find them [here][repositoryMe]. \
-Check out the Home Assistant Community Add-on [GitHub Repository][repositoryCommunity] or for more add-on's as I write them, get them out [here][repositoryMe].
+Otherwise, check out the external [Home Assistant Community Add-on GitHub Repository][repositoryCommunity]

 ## License